-Tonight (25th January) marks the annual celebration of Scotland’s national poet Robert Burns.
+Burns Night is tomorrow (Thursday 25th January 25).
+It marks the 259th anniversary the birth of Scotland’s national poet Robert Burns and an annual celebration Robert Burns.
 Find out about his life and poetry, the Burns supper, and this year’s festivities here!

 Around the world tributes to Robert Burns are held through the ritual of the Burns Supper.
 Originally started a few years after his death by a group of his friends and acquaintances to honour his memory, the suppers are now celebrated annually on the date of his birth, 25th January.